-The Office of the Vice President for Research implements the University's policy on free and open access to its research.
-As such, the Vice President for Research has the final authority to determine whether or not the University will accept research restrictions in its grants and contracts, including those restrictions that related to export controls.
+The Office of the Vice President for Research implements The University of Iowa policy on free and open access to its research including as provided in The University of Iowa Policy Manual II.27.2, Principles Governing Access to Research Information.
+As such, the Vice President for Research has the final authority to determine whether the University accepts research restrictions in its grants and contracts, including those restrictions related to export controls.